Rank-Based Norms, Capra-Conjugacies and the Rank Function: Rank-based norms

 \subsection{Definition of generalized $\LocalRank$-rank and dual $\LocalRank$-rank matrix norms}

-To define rank-based norms, one could take inspiration from the construction of vector norms.
-Given a vector norm, one may define other norms as follows: for any vector, one evaluates the norms of all subvectors with dimension less than or equal to a fixed integer, and then take the maximum.
-Unfortunately, this procedure does not work with the rank.
+To define rank-based norms, one could take inspiration from the following construction of vector norms as in~\cite[Definition~3.2]{Chancelier-DeLara:2022_CAPRA_OPTIMIZATION} and in~\cite[Definition~3]{Chancelier-DeLara:2022_SVVA}.
+Given a vector norm $\NormVector{\cdot}$ on~$\RR^d$, one can define other norms as follows: for any subset~$K \subset \ic{1,d}$ of indices and for any vector $\primal$, one denotes by~$\primal_K$ the vector that coincides with~$\primal$ for the indices in~$K$ and with null entries outside~$K$; by taking the supremum of the norm of all these vectors~$\primal_K$, for a cardinality~$\cardinality{K}$ of~$K$ smaller or equal to a fixed integer~$r$, one obtains $\max\limits_{\cardinality{K} \leq r} \NormVector{\primal_{K}}$.
+Such a construction indeed defines a norm, which has been studied in \cite{Chancelier-DeLara:2022_CAPRA_OPTIMIZATION,Chancelier-DeLara:2022_SVVA}.
+Unfortunately, this procedure does not work with the rank, as we illustrate below.